JoelAOgden/umotif/readme.md

 ## Testing
 Nothing crazy here, it's a simple application so I've just created some basic mocks and check whether the functions behave correctly with them.

+The biggest smell I have with this, is that the testing mostly just checks the mock service is triggered, this is good but I think it needs a bit of a refactor to make things easier to read.

 ## "should it be rescheduled"
 I'm not sure if I'm missing something here but other than the remaining completions I can't see any other logic behind whether a new schedule is needed.